Stress Management and Support

-Talk over your feelings and fears with family and friends; seek professional counseling if you need it.
+Communicate: Talk over your feelings and fears with family and friends.
+Seek professional counseling, if you need it.
 Your medical team can help you with this.

-Prepare yourself physically and emotionally for major surgery.
+Prepare: Prepare yourself physically and emotionally for major surgery.
 It is likely to take a while as you wait on the list and for the right liver.
 Some PSCers have become even sicker while waiting.
 Remember, however, that thousands of patients receive liver transplants each year.
 Some even receive multiple organ transplants, such as liver/kidney.
-The wait and your deteriorating condition can be worrisome, but try to keep your hope alive.
+The wait and your deteriorating condition can be worrisome, but do your best to keep your hope alive.